 Oz co-founded Bradfield in 2015, and has since taught a wide range of foundational computer science topics to hundreds of self-taught engineers and bootcamp graduates, one small class at a time.
 Previously he was CTO and co-founder of Vida Health and Topguest.

-Elliott is an instructor and course developer at Bradfield.
-Previously he was a tech lead at Triplebyte, where he designed assessments for hiring software engineers, and a senior engineer at Dropbox, where he built a distributed search engine.
-In addition, he has experience as a mentor for the Google Summer of Code and a tutor at Stanford's Center for Teaching and Learning.
+Elliott has been an instructor and course developer at Bradfield since 2018.
+Previously he was a senior engineer at Dropbox, where he worked on distributed systems for storage and retrieval.
+In addition, he has experience as a mentor for the Google Summer of Code and a section leader for Stanford's introductory computer science course.